liquify produces artifacts if OpenCL is used

 One question, what is the interpolation you're using (set in the preferences)?
 I found that when set to bilinear I always have the artifacts with the display.
 In bicubic and lanczos2 never.
 In lanczos3 I have from time to time but very rarely.
 In all cases I never have the artifacts in the export.
 What was you export setting (jpeg? quality?...) ?

-#3 Updated by Alexander Rabtchevich about 1 year ago
+#3 Updated by Alexander Rabtchevich over 1 year ago

 Hello, Pascal.
 Here are the settings: